kevinedw/MMM/README.md

 Marketing Mixed Modeling

 ## Overview
-The objective was to view the effects of each marketing channel on sales and the affect of all on each other.
+The objective was to view the effects of each marketing channel on sales, and on each other.
 For instance, with radio a non-digital and difficult channel to access, how is it affecting all the other channels, and is it affecting sales?

 <img src="https://github.com/wylee3/MMM/blob/main/RobynData-to-visuals_Page_2-cl.jpg" width="500" />
 <img src="https://github.com/wylee3/MMM/blob/main/RobynData-to-visuals_Page_3-predictEffect.jpg" width="500" />